-Bat rides to Leadville, Colorado to confront a newspaper editor that wrote an article describing him as one of the West's most ruthless gunfighters.
-The editor learns of Masterson's true nature when he defends the paper against a crooked civic leader who plots its destruction.
-Written by
+Bat rides to Leadville, Colorado to confront an editor that wrote an article describing him as one of the West's most ruthless gunfighters.
+The editor learns of Bat's true nature when he defends the paper against a crooked civic leader.

 Of all the so-called adult westerns that hit the tube in the mid to late 50's, "Bat Masterson" was one of the best.
 Gene Barry played his historical character with just the right amount of seriousness and lightness to make what could have been a cardboard creation viable.
 "Adult westerns" back in those days when the TV west was young meant more talk and less action with stories that supposedly dealt with mature subject matter where characters were not just all good or all bad.
 In the "Bat Masterson" series, usually there would be a fair amount of action with Bat whipping the meanies with his cane and using his gun only when absolutely necessary.

 Another improvement in the TV western wrought by the "Bat Masterson" series was a weekly change of scenery (in reality, all the shows were shot on the same Hollywood lot), not just in Dodge City, Tombstone, or Abilene.
 "Incident in Leadville" is a good example.
 Leadville, now a Colorado tourist mecca, was then a silver mining town with its share of claim jumpers and bushwhackers.